Former Cubs Manager Joe Maddon’s Advice for Baseball and Business

 4. “Any time you ‘Meat Loaf’ the other team in a series, you’ll take it.”

 Maddon is referring to the 1977 song, “Two Out of Three Ain’t Bad” by the artist Meat Loaf, and in baseball terms, he means winning two games of a three-game series.
 A team that wins 67% of its games will always make the playoffs.
-(Incidentally, the Cubs had the best record in Major League Baseball this season and “only” won 64% of their games.)
+(Incidentally, the Cubs had the best record in Major League Baseball during the 2016 regular season and “only” won 64% of their games.)

 5. “Don’t let the pressure exceed the pleasure.”